How to use Thread HomeKit devices with Apple TV and HomePod

 The weather sensor is positioned about 15 meters from my house, in a hedge so it’s out of the sun.
 It accesses the network by linking to my Apple TV, which is on the same side of the house, on the upper floor.
 Unlike older Bluetooth, which is limited to about 10 meters, these new devices have much longer range; this video from Eve shows that they were able to get an Eve Weather to connect 67 meters away from a router.

-I could also use the Eve Energy, which is a router, to connect to the Eve Weather, or any other Thread devices.
+I could also use the Eve Energy, which is a router, to connect to the Eve Weather, and other Thread devices.
 In fact, when I took the Apple TV offline, the Eve Weather connected to the Eve Energy, even though the latter is on the other side of my house, with a couple of walls between it and my garden.
 This shows the resiliency of Thread networks; the more compatible devices you have, the better the network.

-Another standard for smart home devices is rolling out soon.
+Another standard for smart home devices is rolling out.
 Matter is designed to leverage Thread and extend its capabilities, and has the support of major companies such as Amazon, Apple, Google, and others.
 This enhances the mesh networking and remote control of smart home devices and will make these devices more powerful and easier to use.

 How can I learn more?